 Or for Mueller Water Products:

 ROE measures a company's profitability against the profit it retains, and any outside investments.
-The 'return' is the yearly profit.
+The 'return' is the amount earned after tax over the last twelve months.
 A higher profit will lead to a higher ROE.
-So, all else being equal, a high ROE is better than a low one.
-That means it can be interesting to compare the ROE of different companies.
+So, all else equal, investors should like a high ROE.
+Clearly, then, one can use ROE to compare different companies.

 Does Mueller Water Products Have A Good ROE?

 Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
-The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
+However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
 As shown in the graphic below, Mueller Water Products has a lower ROE than the average (14%) in the Machinery industry classification.

-While Mueller Water Products does have some debt, with debt to equity of just 0.81, we wouldn't say debt is excessive.
-I'm not impressed with its ROE, but the debt levels are not too high, indicating the business has decent prospects.
+While Mueller Water Products does have some debt, with debt to equity of just 0.75, we wouldn't say debt is excessive.
+Its very respectable ROE, combined with only modest debt, suggests the business is in good shape.
 Judicious use of debt to improve returns can certainly be a good thing, although it does elevate risk slightly and reduce future optionality.

 Return on equity is a useful indicator of the ability of a business to generate profits and return them to shareholders.
 A company that can achieve a high return on equity without debt could be considered a high quality business.
 If two companies have the same ROE, then I would generally prefer the one with less debt.